SNflows/FLOWSql/README.md

 A few details worth knowing:

 - **`starid` is generated for you.** Any `starid` or `distance` column in the file is ignored — this means the output of `--catalog-list` can be fed back into `--catalog-add` directly.
-Generated IDs take the form `5` + a 12-digit Unix timestamp + a 5-digit serial, which places them in the custom-star range that `--catalog-filter-custom` selects.
+Generated IDs start with `500...` followed by 15 more digits containing timestamp and a 5-digit serial number.
-- Blank lines are skipped; a maximum of 100,000 rows (serials `0`–`99999`) can be added in one invocation.
+- Blank lines are skipped; a maximum of 100,000 rows can be added in one invocation.
-- Column names keep their case (so `J_mag` is inserted as `J_mag`, not `j_mag`).
+- Column names are case-sensitive (so `J_mag`, not `j_mag`).
-- If the server reports that a column of `refcat2` does not exist, `flowsql` prints the allowed column list above — that error almost always means a typo in your header.
+- If there is any mismatched column name, the query would fail and `flowsql` would report the error with a list of possible names — that error almost always means a typo in your column header.

-The whole file becomes a single `INSERT`, so it either all lands or none of it does.
+The whole file becomes a single query, so it either all lands or none of it does.
 Validation happens locally first: a non-numeric value or a missing `ra`/`decl` fails with the offending line number before anything is sent.

 ---